 About Carson Optical

 “Carson Optical was founded in 1990 by Richard Cameron.
 A former banker, disheartened with Wall Street, Cameron started in his mother’s Long Island basement importing and exporting a wide array of product between the US and Japan… Cameron named his company “Copitar USA” and began cold-calling buyers at national retail chains and writers working for major media publications.
-Cameron quickly gained placement in mail order catalogs that included The Sharper Image and Orvis.
+Cameron quickly gained placement in mail order catalogues that included The Sharper Image and Orvis.
 His public-relations efforts gained the company much-needed exposure in media outlets that included the New York Times, The Wall Street Journal, and Popular Science.
 Renamed as “Carson Optical”, the company grew out of its basement home and leased warehouse space in Huntington, New York.”*

 Carson Optical is now located in Ronkonkoma, Long Island and is an established, respected and well-known brand in the field of optics.